NHL Player Brad Marchand Stops Licking Opponents, On League's Orders

 And nobody licked anybody.

 That was not a guarantee.
-Bruins left wing Brad Marchand licked opposing players twice this post-season.
+Bruins left wing Brad Marchand licked opposing players twice this postseason.

 Marchand is famously antagonistic and annoying, earning the unofficial title of the biggest pest in the NHL, a label his team has embraced.
-But his new strategy earned some ire off the ice, and the NHL stepped in to order Marchand to knock it off.
+But his new strategy earned some ire off the ice, and the National Hockey League stepped in to order Marchand to knock it off.

 In Game 1 of the Bruins' first-round series, against the Toronto Maple Leafs, Marchand licked Leo Komarov's neck.